psychdatascience/FDS-CourseTwo/PossibleNewFDSIIOutline.md

   - Introduction to cloud platforms (AWS, Azure) for Data Science
   - Data Science in the industry: Roles, expectations, and career paths

-#### **Assignments and Projects**
-- Regular assignments covering each module.
-- A capstone project where students apply the full range of skills learned.

-#### **Additional Resources**
-- Supplementary reading materials and tutorials.
-- Access to community forums for discussion and networking.

-This course is designed to be comprehensive and practical, ensuring students not only learn the theoretical aspects of data science but also gain hands-on experience with real-world datasets and scenarios.